levicherrin/aws-web-hosting/docs/phase1.md

 }
 ```
 ### CloudFront
 Create a cloudfront distribution with a custom origin pointing to the domain name of the S3 bucket.
-Set the viewer protocol to 'redirect to https' and the default root object to index.html.
+Set the viewer protocol to 'redirect to https', the default root object to index.html, and use the default cloudfront certificate for SSL/TLS.

 Also  create an origina access control identity which will allow read only access to the S3 bucket.